joseandrestrujillo/chat-app-express/README.md

 # Chat App with sockets
+This project is a chat web app developed with javascript, express and nodejs.
+My purpose with this project is to practise sockets and introduce myself to backend development with nodejs and express.

 ## Node dependencies
 This project is build on nodejs, so we will need to have installed nodejs and npm to run the web app.